lunayuehuang/Catboost/README.md

 # Part 5 Understanding Feature Importance

-Now that we have an optimized model, let's look at what features contribute most the to outcome.
+Now that we have an optimized model, let's look at what features contribute most to the outcome.
 We will use SHAP values to accomplish this.

-SHAP values can be used to explain many different machine learning algorithms.
+SHAP stands for SHapley Additive exPlanations.
+It’s a method used to explain the output of a machine learning model by assigning each feature a “contribution value” toward a particular prediction.
+It works with many models, including Neural Network.

 CatBoost makes it easy for us to work with SHAP values.

 First, import the SHAP library